hanimanoj/SmartPantry/README.md

 - AINUL HANI BINTI MANOJ (2314784) ; Dashboard & Analystics
 - FARRESA HAIFA' BINTI MOHAMMED (2319554) ; Login & Authentication Module
 - BALQIS BINTI MUHAMMAD MA'AMUN (2314074) ; Media & Storage
-- LAILA KARMILA BINTI SHAHRUNIZAM (2313814) ; Pantry Management
+- LAILA KARMILA BINTI SHAHRUNIZAM (2313814) ; Pantry Management & Profile Page

 <h1>1.
 Introduction </h1>
   Lately, a lot of people experience food waste among the products that they bought, because of poor tracking of product expiration date.
 Many people also seldomly forgot items in their pantry that leads to unnecessary waste.
 To avoid this issue, we proposed a Smart Pantry application.